quintype/malibu/tutorial/disabling-service-worker.md

 ## Disabling Progressive Web App

-In _views/js/service-worker.ejs_, You can comment or remove the following lines:
+In _views/js/service-worker.ejs_, You can comment or remove lines as shown below:

 ```javascript
 <%- serviceWorkerHelper %>;